Balaji-Batchu/Summarizer.io/README.md

 ## Getting Started

-To get started with the AI Summarizer, simply visit our website at [insert website URL].
+To get started with the AI Summarizer, simply visit our website at 'https://summarizerIo.netlify.app'.
 Once you're on the site, you can enter any body of text you want to summarize and select the summarization options that best fit your needs.
 The AI Summarizer will then generate a concise summary of the text that you can save or share as needed.

 ## Contributing